Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Results

-The histogram and scatter plot of the MAEs obtained by both models on each sequence of data is provided in Figure~\ref{fig: error analysis}.
-In general, one can see the PCNN dominating the RC model: there are only a few sequences where its error is significantly larger than the one of the RC model, represented by points over the black diagonal line in the right plot.
+\nText{To investigate the Mean Absolute Errors (MAEs) obtained by both models on each sequence of data, we also provide the corresponding histograms and scatter plot in Figure~\ref{fig: error analysis}.}\rText{The histogram and scatter plot of the MAEs obtained by both models on each sequence of data is provided in Figure~\ref{fig: error analysis}.} In general, one can see the PCNN dominating the RC model: there are only a few sequences where its error is significantly larger than the one of the RC model, represented by points over the black diagonal line in the right plot.
 On the other hand, towards the lower and right side of this figure, we find data sequences where the PCNN presents a significantly better accuracy than the RC model.
 This is confirmed by looking at the error distributions of both models in the left plot, with the errors of the PCNN (green) clustered below \SI{1}{\celsius} and almost always below \SI{2}{\celsius} while the errors of the RC models in blue are much more spread out.
 This indicates that the PCNN is robust with respect to different inputs, even on unseen data.

 Altogether, we can hence conclude that the PCNN is less prone to extreme errors and keeps the majority of errors lower than the given RC baseline, proving its robustness and effectiveness.
+Remarkably, all the results were obtained on over three years of data, hence under various weather conditions and during all the seasons, which also hints that exogenous variables do not impact the quality of the model much.